samuelarbibe/dnd-timeline/docs/v2/documentation/timelinecontext/README.md

 }
 ```

-The `active` object contains the item's custom data, alongside a `getRelevanceFromDragEvent` function that should be called with the event to get the updated relevance.
+The `active` object contains the item's custom data, alongside a `getSpanFromDragEvent` function that should be called with the event to get the updated span.

 #### `onResizeMove?`